snonux/gemtexter/README.md

 * Speed it up a bit: Make it so, that only changed .gmi files (or changed HTML templates) result into re-generating other formats.
 * Write a blog post about buetow.org.sh script
 * Custom alt.buetow.org domain for GitHub page.
+* Read through this README and make sure usage and purpose is clear.